mapbox/mapbox-maps-android/plugin-lifecycle/README.md

   implementation 'androidx.appcompat:appcompat:1.3.0'
 }
 ```
-The Lifecycle Plugin will take effect automatically if added to dependency
+The Lifecycle Plugin will take effect automatically if added as dependency.
 #### Dependencies

 View [LICENSE.md](LICENSE.md) for all dependencies used by this plugin.